shaz-ahammed/airport-app-backend/CONTRIBUTING.md

 ## Contributing to the codebase

-- Install required dependencies: `go get .`
+- Install required dependencies: `make install`
-- Create an executable file: `go build`
+- Create an executable file: `make build`
 - Run the executable file : `./airport-app-backend`
-- Run the app locally without creating a build: `go run main.go`
+- Run the app locally without creating a build: `make run`
 - Access the running app on [local](https://0.0.0.0:8080/)

 ## Run the test files
-- Go to folder that contains the test files.
-Eg: `cd middleware`
-- Run the command `go test` to run all the test files present in that particular directory
+- Run the command `make test`
-- To run all the tests run, run the command `go test ./...`

 ### Steps to setup postgres db locally using docker-compose